 Unusual Options Activity Insight: Marvell Technology

-Marvell Technology (NASDAQ:MRVL) shares experienced unusual options activity on Friday.
-The stock price moved up to $58.96 following the option alert.
+Marvell Technology (NASDAQ:MRVL) shares experienced unusual options activity on Monday.
+The stock price moved down to $58.67 following the option alert.

 - Sentiment: BEARISH